micoli/voxeling/README.markdown

 * Directional lighting
 * Day and night cycle (still needs some love)

-See it in action in the demo (Google Chrome or Firefox): http://voxeling.greaterscope.com

 Or follow the installation instructions below to run it locally.